Nut and Peanut Allergy

 The allergist may also want to do a skin test.
 This is a way of seeing how your body reacts to a very small amount of the nut that is giving you trouble.
 The allergist will use a liquid extract of the nut that seems to be causing you symptoms.
-(A liquid extract is a liquid version of something that usually isn't liquid.)
-He or she also may use liquid extracts of other common allergy-causing foods or substances.

-It's important to remember that even though the doctor tests for food allergies by exposing you to a very small amount of the food, you should not try this at home!
-The only place for an allergy test is at the doctor's office, where they are specially trained and could give you medicine right away if you had a reaction.
+It's important to remember that even though the doctor tests for food allergies by carefully exposing you to a very small amount of the food, you should not try this at home!
+The only place for an allergy test is at the allergist's office, where they are specially trained and could give you medicine right away if you had a reaction.

 There is no special medicine for nut or peanut allergies and many people don't outgrow them.
-The best treatment is simply to avoid the nut.
-That means not eating that nut, and also means avoiding the nut when it's mixed in foods.
+The best treatment is to avoid the nut.
+That means not eating that nut, and also avoiding the nut when it's mixed in foods.
 (Sometimes these foods don't even taste nutty!
 Would you believe chili sometimes contains nuts to help make it thicker?)

 After checking the ingredients list, look on the label for phrases like these:

-- "may contain nuts"
+- "may contain tree nuts"